timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

->:TIP:Timescale currently offers two options for cloud hosting.
+>:TIP:Timescale currently offers two hosting options.
 If you are a Timescale Forge user, please use the documentation for [setting up multi-node on Forge][forge-multi-node] instead.